Man, 86, accused of assuming dead brother’s identity in 1965 convicted of several charges

 Napoleon Gonzalez, of Etna, assumed the identity of his brother in 1965, a quarter century after his sibling’s death as an infant, and used the stolen identity to obtain Social Security benefits under both identities, multiple passports and state identification cards, law enforcement officials said.

-A U.S. District Court jury in Bangor on Friday convicted him of charges including mail fraud, Social Security fraud, passport fraud and identity theft.
-He faces up to 20 years in prison at sentencing, with mail fraud carrying the greatest potential penalty of all the charges.
+A U.S. District Court jury in Bangor on Friday convicted him of mail fraud, Social Security fraud, passport fraud and identity theft.
+Mail fraud carries the greatest potential prison sentence, up to 20 years.

 His attorney said Tuesday that he intends to appeal and will seek to keep Gonzalez out prison until the 1st U.S. Circuit Court of Appeals issues a ruling.